Glamping

-Glamping is a portmanteau of "glamorous" and "camping", and describes a style of camping with amenities and, in some cases, resort-style services not usually associated with "traditional" camping.
+Glamping is a style of camping with amenities and, in some cases, resort-style services not usually associated with "traditional" camping.
+The word is a portmanteau of "glamorous" and "camping".

 Glamping has become particularly popular with 21st-century tourists seeking modern amenities, such as Wi-Fi, alongside "the escapism and adventure recreation of camping", in a variety of accommodations such as cabins, treehouses, and tents.

 History

 The word "glamping" first appeared in the United Kingdom in 2005 and was added to the Oxford English Dictionary in 2016.
 The word is new, but the concept that "glamping" connotes, that of luxurious tent-living (or living in other camping accommodations), is not.
 In the 16th century, the Scottish Earl of Atholl prepared a lavish experience in the Highlands for the visiting King James V and his mother.
 Here, the Duke pitched lavish tents and filled them with all the provisions of his own home palace.

 Probably the most extravagant example of palatial tent-living in history was the Field of the Cloth of Gold, a diplomatic summit in 1520 between Francis I of France and Henry VIII of England in northern France.
 Some 2,800 tents and marquees were erected, and fountains ran with red wine.

 Henry VIII at left arrives at the Field of the Cloth of Gold in northern France.
 The building at right was made of wood and painted canvas – two wine fountains are pictured in front of it.
 Royal Collection, Hampton Court Palace.